How do I enter?

 We are sorry to disappoint certain groups of riders with the restriction of certain bikes and equipment.
 These decisions are not taken lightly and are made after a comprehensive review of all risks associated with a participant using such bikes or equipment, as well as the risks present to themselves from the large numbers of cyclists participating in the event.
 We do continually review our policies on permitted bicycles and equipment and if you have any further questions please get in touch with us at firstname.lastname@example.org.’

 Can I ride my e-bike at Vélo Birmingham & Midlands?

-For the at Vélo Birmingham & Midlands, e-bikes will be permitted on all distances.
+For Vélo Birmingham & Midlands, e-bikes will be permitted on all distances.
 Only those cycles that comply with current UK/EU legal requirements for ‘electrically assisted pedal cycles’ (EAPCs) are permitted in the sportive.
 EAPCs still require the rider to pedal and the electric motor, with a maximum power of 250 watts, cannot provide assistance when travelling at more than 25 km/h (15.5mph).
 Participants using e-bikes must still meet the requirements for entering as per the Event T&Cs.

 If you wish to participate in Vélo Birmingham & Midlands on an e-bike, you must inform us by emailing email@example.com (stating your full name) prior to purchasing your entry.
 These details are required so you can be placed in a suitable start wave for safety reasons.